johno/pixyll/methodology.md

 tags: methodology
 layout: page
 ---
 This framework outlines the methodology I utilize when tasked with a data analysis project.
-Given that my work is in the scope of business analytics in SaaS, this methodology is most useful to that end.
+Given that my work is in the scope of business analytics and data analysis in SaaS, this methodology is most useful to that end.